 Published on: Dec 25, 2016 11:05 AM (replaces old page) Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

 Group S was originally expected to begin on January 1st 1988 after the “5-year stability” clause of Group B had expired.
-This made Opel and Toyota, whom already had new Group B projects in the works, to delay them until the Group S replacement would take effect.
+This made Opel and Toyota, whom already had new Group B projects in the works at the time of the announcement, to delay them until the Group S regulations would take effect, hence saving themselves from having to produce 200 cars for homologation.

 DEATH AND RESUSCITATION